consensus-shipyard/fendermint/docs/running.md

 cargo run -p fendermint_app --release -- run
 ```

+It is important to use the `--release` option, otherwise it will take too long to load the Wasm actor modules and
+Tendermint will issue a timeout (by default we have 3 seconds to execute requests).

 With the default `--log-level info` we can see that the application is listening:

 ```console